riscv/sail-asciidoc/README.md

 # sail-asciidoc
-The repository that hosts the integration between SAIL and Asciidoc
+The repository hosts an asciidoc version of the SAIL golden model.